 No one told me before my induction that if you’re induced they want to have monitors on the baby the whole time… I wasn’t able to move around, have a bath or most of the things I wanted for my birth plan… ~C

-They must’ve skipped over this part in the prenatal class I went to because I don’t remember being told about monitoring during labor and delivery either!
+They must’ve skipped over this part in the prenatal class I went to because I don’t remember being told about monitoring during

 Monitoring can be either external (with a band that goes around your belly) or internal (they insert a tiny hook onto your baby’s scalp that monitors their vitals).

 With continuous external monitoring your movement is extremely restricted – no baths, showers, or moving around.

 With internal monitoring you can be as mobile as you plan to be, however some options (like baths) may be off the table but make sure you ask your nurse!

 What Moms Wish They Knew About the First Stage of

 You have to keep an open mind about how things progress and be ready to roll with the punches –